Bombardier Global series

 Bombardier BD-700-1A10 Global Express, Global Express XRS & Global 6000/6500

 The Global Express was the first version of the Global series.
 The Global Express XRS is an improved Global Express.
 It is as big as its predecessor and is supposed to have an additional windows on each side: thirteen to the left, fourteen on the right.
 This results in less space between the cockit windows and the first cabin window.
 This is especially visibile on the right side, see photos below.
-However, we are not sure whether older Global Expresses have this extra cabin window as well.
+However, we are not sure whether older Global Expresses have this extra cabin window as well, or that the number of cabin windows was optional.

 Global 6000 is a new marketing name for the Global Express XRS, to bring it more in line with the rest of the Global line-up.
 It is not different from the XRS.